fpgadeveloper/ethernet-fmc-max-axi-eth/README.md

-# AXI 1G Ethernet Reference Designs for Ethernet FMC Max
+# AXI 1G Ethernet Ref Designs for Ethernet FMC Max

 ## Description

-This project demonstrates the use of the Opsero [Ethernet FMC Max] and it supports several development boards for UltraScale FPGA, Zynq UltraScale+ and Versal ACAP.
+This project demonstrates the use of the Opsero [Ethernet FMC Max] (OP080) and it supports several development boards for UltraScale FPGA, Zynq UltraScale+ and Versal ACAP.
 The design contains 4 AXI 1G Ethernet Subsystem blocks configured with DMAs.